CDEC Function in VBA

 Sub CDEC_Example() Dim k As Variant k = CDec("2.56989797976466769416958") MsgBox k End Sub

 Now run the code and see what we get.

 We have got all the decimal numbers that we have entered inside the double-quotes.

 Things to Remember

 - It accepts only the “Variant” data type.

-- There is no “Decimal” data type but by using CDEC function we can convert to decimal data type easily.
+- There is no “Decimal” data type, but by using the CDEC function, we can convert to decimal data type easily.

 - Specialty is it can hold “28” digit decimal places.

 This has been a guide to VBA CDEC.
 Here we discuss how to convert any data type to decimal data type using the VBA CDEC function along with examples.
 You can learn more about VBA functions from the following articles –